BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Continuity of SDE solutions w.r.t. initial parameters

 \section{Continuity of SDE solutions w.r.t. initial parameters}

 In this section we present the main arguments of the proofs of continuity results of SDE solutions in their initial conditions.
 The first two results concern strong solutions of SDE with and without reflection, their proofs are modest extensions of the main result of \cite{bmo1998}.
 The last result concerns a form of continuity for weak solutions.
-This result seems to be new.

-\begin{proposition} Assume that \ref{a4} and \ref{a5prime} are satisfied, let $(t^n,x^n)$ be a sequence in $[0,T]\times {\cal O}$ converging to $(t,x)$.
+This result seems to be new. \begin{proposition} Assume that \ref{a4} and \ref{a5prime} are satisfied, let $(t^n,x^n)$ be a sequence in $[0,T]\times {\cal O}$ converging to $(t,x)$.
 If the pathwise uniqueness holds for Equation \ref{eq:ref sde}, then the sequence of processes $(X^{t_n,x_n}, K^{t_n,x_n})$ converges in $\mathcal{S}^2(\mathbb{R})$ to $(X^{t,x}, K^{t,x})$ which is the unique solution of the SDE \eqref{eq:ref sde} starting at $x$ at time $t$. \end{proposition} \begin{proof} We follow the idea of the proofs given in \cite{bmo1998, Kaneko-Nakao}, we also use some computations from \cite{Bah-Mal-Zal13}.
 Assume that the conclusion of Proposition \ref{continuitytxK} is false.
 Then there exist a positive number $\delta$ and a sequence $(t_n, x_n)$ converging to $(t,x)$ such that

 Without loss of generality, we assume that $t_n \geq t$ for each $n$.
 Arguing as in the proof of \cite[Lemma 3.8, p.
-12]{Bah-Mal-Zal13} and using assumption \ref{a4} and boundedness of the domain ${\cal O}$, we show that the sequence $(X^{t_n,x_n}, K^{t_n,x_n}, X^{t,x}, K^{t,x}, W)$ is tight in $C([0, T],\mathbb{R}^d)$.
+12]{Bah-Mal-Zal13} and using assumption \ref{a4} and boundedness of the domain ${\cal O}$, we show that the sequence $(X^{t_n,x_n}, K^{t_n,x_n}, X^{t,x}, K^{t,x}, W)$ is tight in $C([0,T],\mathbb{R}^d)$.
 Hence, according to Skorohod's representation theorem, there exists a sequence of processes $(\bar X^n, \bar K^n, \bar Y^n, \bar K^{1,n}, \bar W^n)_{n\geq 1}$ and a process $(\bar X, \bar K, \bar Y, \bar K^{1},\bar W)$ defined on some probability space $(\bar\Omega, \mathcal{\bar F}, \bar\P)$ such that for each $n$

 and there exists a subsequence still denoted $(\bar X^n, \bar K^{n}, \bar Y^n, \bar K^{1,n}, \bar W^n)$, such that

 Let $\bar {\cal F}_t^n$ (resp. $\bar {\cal F}_t$) be the $\sigma$-algebra $\sigma\big(\bar X_s^n, \bar Y_s^n, \bar W_s^n ; s\leq t\big)$ (resp. $\sigma\big(\bar X_s, \bar Y_s, \bar W_s ; s\leq t\big)$) completed with $\bar P$-null sets.
 Hence $\big(\bar W_s^n, \bar {\cal F}_t^n\big)$ and $\big( \bar W_t, \bar {\cal F}_t\big)$ are $\bar P$ Brownian motions and the processes $\bar X^n, \bar K^{n}, \bar Y^n, \bar K^{1,n}$ (resp. $\bar X, \bar K, \bar Y, \bar K^{1}$) are adapted to $\bar {\cal F}_t^n$ and $\bar {\cal F}_t$ respectively.